nandhinigurumoorthyy/Recipes_App/README.md

   {
     "name": "Pancakes",
     "ingredients": ["flour", "milk", "eggs"],
-    "instructions": "Mix ingredients and cook on a griddle."
+    "description": "Mix ingredients and cook on a griddle."
   }
   ```